ToJans/idris101/README.md

 Goal
 ----

-This is a learning project by a group of people interested in learning [the Idris language](http://www.idris-lang.org/), a a functional programming language with [dependent types](http://en.wikipedia.org/wiki/Dependent_type).
+This is a learning project by a group of people interested in learning [the Idris language](http://www.idris-lang.org/), a functional programming language with [dependent types](http://en.wikipedia.org/wiki/Dependent_type).

 The goal would be to have [the bowling kata](http://codingdojo.org/cgi-bin/index.pl?KataBowling) written in the Idris language by the time we go to [BuildStuff 2015](http://buildstuff.lt/), probably November 2015.